MicrosoftDocs/well-architected/well-architected/cost/provision-messaging.md

 ## Event Grid cost

-You manage routing of all events from any source to any destination to simplify event-based app development by using Event Grid.
+You manage the routing of all events from any source to any destination to simplify event-based app development by using Event Grid.
 [Event Grid](/azure/architecture/reference-architectures/serverless/cloud-automation#event-grid) can route a massive number of events per second per region.
 Cost is based on the number of operations performed.
 Examples of some operations are event ingress, subscription delivery attempts, management calls, and filtering by subject suffix.

 For pricing details, see [Event Grid pricing](https://azure.microsoft.com/pricing/details/event-grid/).